How the Weight Loss Timeline Calculator Works

 This weight loss timeline calculator is built on several well-established scientific principles:

-- Iterative Recalculation: Unlike static calculators, our model updates BMR at each weekly step based on the new projected weight, capturing the natural deceleration of weight loss over time.
+- Iterative Recalculation: Unlike static calculators, this model updates estimated BMR at each weekly step based on the new projected weight, capturing the natural slowdown of expected loss over time.

 For a deeper understanding of your daily energy expenditure, try our TDEE Calculator.
 To optimize your nutrition during weight loss, use the Macro Calculator to set protein, carb, and fat targets that support your goals while preserving lean muscle mass.